Friedrich Ebert: Violence in Berlin

-President of Germany
+President of Germany (1919–1925)

-In the first German presidential election, held on 11 February 1919, five days after the Nationalversammlung (constituent assembly) convened in Weimar, Ebert was elected as provisional president of the German Republic.
-He remained in that position after the new constitution came into force and was sworn in as Reichspräsident on 21 August 1919.
-He was Germany's first-ever democratically elected head of state, and was also the first commoner, the first social democrat, the first civilian, and the first person from a proletarian background to hold that position.
-In the whole time of the unified German Reich's existence from 1871 to 1945, he was also the only head of state who was unequivocally committed to democracy.
+In the first German presidential election, held on 11 February 1919, five days after the National Assembly convened in Weimar, Ebert was elected provisional president of the German Republic by the members of the assembly.
+He remained in the position after the new constitution came into force and was sworn in as president of Germany on 21 August 1919.
+He was Germany's first-ever democratically elected head of state, and was also the first commoner, the first social democrat, the first civilian, and the first person from a proletarian background to hold the position.
+In the life of the unified German Reich from 1871 to 1945, he was also the only head of state who was unequivocally committed to democracy.

 One of Ebert's first tasks as president was to deal with the Treaty of Versailles.
-When the treaty's terms became public on 7 May 1919, it was cursed by Germans of all political shades as an onerous "Diktat", particularly because Germany had essentially been handed the treaty and told to sign without any negotiations.
+When the treaty's terms became public on 7 May 1919, it was cursed by Germans of all political shades as an onerous "dictated peace", particularly because Germany had essentially been handed the treaty and told to sign without any negotiations.
 Ebert himself denounced the treaty as "unrealizable and unbearable".
 However, Ebert was well aware of the possibility that Germany would not be in a position to reject the treaty.
 He believed that the Allies would invade Germany from the west if Germany refused to sign.
 To appease public opinion, he asked Hindenburg if the army was capable of holding out if the Allies renewed hostilities.
 He promised to urge rejection of the treaty if there was even the remote possibility that the army could make a stand.
 Hindenburg, with some prodding from Groener, concluded that the army was not capable of resuming the war even on a limited scale.
-Rather than tell Ebert himself, he dispatched Groener to deliver the Army's conclusion to the president.
-Ebert thus advised the National Assembly to approve the treaty, which it did by a large majority on 9 July.
+Rather than tell Ebert himself, he dispatched Groener to telephone the Army's conclusion to the president.
+The National Assembly approved the treaty by a large majority on 24 June.